 Do not disregard your ticket if you do not receive your reminder notice in the mail.
 You must appear at the courthouse or settle your case by mail, over the phone, or online by the appearance date, whether or not you receive the reminder notice.
 Read the back of your traffic ticket for additional information.

-Failure to resolve your ticket by the due date may result in the issuance of a warrant, new charges, or the imposition of a $100 civil assessment penalty added to the original bail pursuant to Penal Code §1214.1 with referral to a collection agency, and if applicable, the suspension of your driver license.
+Failure to resolve your traffic/minor offense ticket by the due date (or appear-by-date) may result in the issuance of a warrant, new charges, or the imposition of a $100 civil assessment penalty added to the original bail pursuant to Penal Code §1214.1, and referral to a collection agency.
+In addition, you may be subject to wage garnishments, tax refund intercept, and bank levies through the Franchise Tax Board Court Ordered Debt Collection Program (see Cases in Collection).